NuclearPhoenixx/Lightmeter/README.md

 I try to compare it as objectively as possible, but please bear in mind that this is never fully possible.
 If I forgot something important, please let me know and write an issue or pull request!

 Also note that this is an all-in-one instrument prototype and not a sensor on it's own.
 This means that the board is obviously more fault-prone and I also don't have a nice weather-proof case.
+Furthermore, the board (i.e. the software) needs to be calibrated for exact measurements.
+This might be harder than expected and needs to be done empiricly.

 I'm basing this comparison on the specs that I found on the official [data sheet](http://hms.sternhell.at/lightwiki/images/3/30/Lightmeter_specifications.pdf) and a [document](http://hms.sternhell.at/lightwiki/images/a/a7/Mueller_Low_Cost_Luxmeter.pdf) published by Dr. Günther Wuchter and André Müller.
 However, these documents are rather old and there already are like 3 newer generations of the lightmeter, on which I didn't find any technical information.
 If you found something, please let me know!